Black Friday → 40% OFF Annual Plans

 When introducing a new sales rep, you’re changing the dynamic your client expects.

-People don’t usually like change, so you’ll need to make the change as smoothly as possible.
-Start with straightforward subject lines and let your clients know why they’ll be dealing with a new sales rep, and focus on the benefits that this will provide.
+People don’t usually like change, so you’ll need to make the change as smooth as possible.
+Start with clear subject lines and let your clients know why they’ll be dealing with a new sales rep, and focus on the benefits that this will provide.

 5. How to introduce yourself to a new team